-Looking for a warming dish to counter autumn’s cooler temperatures?
-Look no further than our latest recipe.
-Simple, savory and delicious, our Lentils with Roasted Curry Tomatoes will light up your taste buds and stick to your ribs —without weighing you down.
+Looking for a warm dish to counter autumn’s cooler temperatures?
+Look no further than our simple, savory and delicious lentil dish!
+It will light up your taste buds and stick to your ribs without weighing you down.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy